What is Business Case Proof?

 is 26% to 34%.

 To make such proof credible, the writer must show that different scenarios belong to a "controlled experiment," that is, the case builder created and analyzed all scenarios objectively by the same cost-benefit rules.
 The author's case report—just like the chem lab report—has a "Methods" section with the cost model, benefits rationale, scope and boundary statements, and major assumptions under each scenario.

 Like a good trial lawyer summing up a case, the business case author finishes by taking the business case "jury" once more through the proof rationale:

 I believe you will decide that funding my proposal is the better business decision for this company!

 - Better is a relative term.

-I have shown that proposal outcomes are better, relative to "Business as Usual" outcomes, using our key financial metrics and KPI's.
+The results show in these results that proposal outcomes are better, relative to "Business as Usual" outcomes, using our key financial metrics and KPI's.

 - These results show that scenario comparisons are objective and fair.